microsoft/winget-cli/README.md

 The same Microsoft Store package will be made available via our [Releases](https://github.com/microsoft/winget-cli/releases).
 Note that installing this package will give you the WinGet client, but it will not enable automatic updates from the Microsoft Store if you have not joined the Windows Package Manager Insider program.

-> [!NOTE]
-> You may need to install the [VC++ v14 Desktop Framework Package](https://docs.microsoft.com/troubleshoot/cpp/c-runtime-packages-desktop-bridge#how-to-install-and-update-desktop-framework-packages).
+> **Note**: You may need to install the [VC++ v14 Desktop Framework Package](https://docs.microsoft.com/troubleshoot/cpp/c-runtime-packages-desktop-bridge#how-to-install-and-update-desktop-framework-packages).
 > This should only be necessary on older builds of Windows 10 and only if you get an error about missing framework packages.

 ### Troubleshooting